romekb/yoRadio_spdif/README.md

 New version based on yoRadio_ESP32-S3_N16R8_ILI9488_v0.9.720_V-Tom_v04.2.zip.
 WORKING ONLY WITH ST7789 320x240 display !
 Should work on ILI9341 320x240 displays.
 Standard ESP32 WROVER (or WROOM + External PSRAM) or ESP32-S3 is supported.
-WARNING !
-For now, the SPDIF output not working on ESP32-S3.
-Investigation in progress.

 What's changed:
 - added support for SPDIF output.
 This can be either COAX or OPTICAL.